 What is a share house?
 Basic structure and features

-A share house is a residential style in which multiple residents have their own private rooms in one building, but share common spaces such as the kitchen, living room, and bathroom.
-It is characterized by its economic benefits and emphasis on interaction between residents, and is especially popular among young people and foreign residents in urban areas.
+A share house is a housing style in which multiple residents have their own private rooms in one building but share common spaces such as the kitchen, living room, and bathroom.
+It is characterized by its economic benefits and emphasis on interaction between residents, and is particularly popular among young people and foreign residents in urban areas.

 Common types of share houses

 There are various types of share houses depending on the needs and lifestyles of the residents.
-They can be mainly divided into three types: "coliving type," "community-oriented type," and "low-cost type."
+They can be divided into three main types: "coliving type," "community-oriented type," and "low-cost type."

-The "coliving" type is equipped with workspaces and event spaces to support remote working and entrepreneurship, and is especially popular with freelancers and startups.
+The "coliving type" offers ample workspace and event space to support remote work and entrepreneurship, and is particularly popular with freelancers and startups.

-"Community-oriented" apartments place great importance on interaction between residents, and events are frequently held in the spacious living rooms and shared spaces.
+The "community-oriented" type values interaction between residents, and events are frequently held in the spacious living rooms and common areas.

-The "low-cost" type offers simple accommodation with minimal facilities and low rent, and is particularly suitable for students and short-term residents.
+The "low-cost" type offers simple accommodation with minimal facilities and low rent, making it particularly suitable for students and short-term residents.

 By choosing a share house that suits your lifestyle and purpose, you can enjoy a comfortable communal life.